Our top pick for

 Cruise ship stocks are ownership in companies that run cruise ships and transport passengers to their destinations while offering comfort and entertainment along the way.

-Projected to be valued at $23.8 billion in 2021, the global cruise ship industry includes more than 270 ships powered by more than 50 cruise lines.
+With a projected value of $23.8 billion in 2021, the global cruise ship industry includes more than 270 ships powered by more than 50 cruise lines.

-But three companies own about 75% of the market share: Royal Caribbean, Carnival and Norwegian.
+Three companies own about 75% of the market share: Royal Caribbean, Carnival and Norwegian.
 The first two pay dividends to shareholders.

 There are several ways you can get your feet wet with cruise line investing.
 You can buy shares of individual cruise stocks.
 Or you can purchase shares of an ETF that invests in multiple cruise ship stocks and possibly other stocks in the travel industry.
 Here’s how to start: